barehera/lalasia/README.md

-Fully responsive and pixel-perfect React.js web application using Figma Layout.
+Fully responsive and pixel-perfect website built with ReactJS and Tailwind CSS using Figma Design.

 Website Link:
 https://lalasia.vercel.app/